honeyhiveai/realign/README.md

 # simulation.simulator.with_synth_user_model('openai/gpt-4o-mini')
 ```

-We want the simulation be fast, and so the default synthetic user uses `groq/llama3-8b-8192`, which supports inferences at ~1000 tokens per second.
-You can create the Groq API key from [here](https://console.groq.com/keys).
-If you want to use OpenAI instead, simply pass in the model into your SyntheticUserBuilder as specified above.
+We want the simulation be fast, and so the default synthetic user uses `openai/gpt-4o-mini`.

 Finally, we specify a list of evaluators which will be run after each simulation run is complete.
 To create your own custom evaluators, refer to the docs below.